gvwilson/thirdbit/src/fiction/in-heck/index.md

 It practically hissed the last word.
 "They can do *anything*,
-which means they can call the Makers back from the stars, and that would be the end of Central."
+which means they can call the Makers back from the stars, and that would be the end of Consensus."

 "If it is right,
 that would be the end of us as well,"